rancherfederal/carbide-docs/docs/stigatron-docs/installation.md

 ### Creating the License Secret

-Next, you'll need to create the `carbide-stigatron-system` namespace and create a secret named `PLACEHOLDER` containing your license (this step is **critical**, as STIGATRON operator will not start without this secret present):
+Next, you'll need to create the `carbide-stigatron-system` namespace and create a secret named `stigatron-license` containing your license (this step is **critical**, as STIGATRON operator will not start without this secret present):

 ```bash
 # Create the namespace